 In the middle of it all

-There’s no better feeling than stepping out the front door, choosing any direction and wandering into an incredible discovery.
-With the world’s best city, electric and artsy northside and the best parks on our doorstep, there’s no easier or better way to live like a local.
+Is there a better feeling than stepping out the front door, choosing any direction and wandering into an incredible discovery?
+With the world’s best city, electric and artsy Northside and the best parks on our doorstep, we offer the best and easiest way to live like a local.
 The biggest challenge is dragging yourself out of your comfy bed and leaving your luscious home at The Mansion!

 Welcome to the neighbourhood